Frequently Asked Questions for Preceptors

 What are the qualifications of Johns Hopkins School of Public Health MPH students?

 Johns Hopkins Bloomberg School of Public Health (JHSPH) Master of Public Health (MPH) students come with a variety of skills and experiences.
 A requirement for admission to the MPH program is at least two years of full-time, post-baccalaureate, health-related work experience or a doctoral degree in a field underlying public health.
-There is a diversity of professions in the MPH student body – approximately 39 percent of full-time MPH students are physicians, 14 percent are in medical school, and 9 percent are nurses, with the remaining 50 percent from a variety of professions such as policy analysts, pharmacists, engineers, research assistants, lawyers, teachers, peace corps volunteers, case managers, computer system specialists, etc. Students come into the program highly motivated to protect the public’s health and are required to complete coursework in the five core public health areas (epidemiology, biostatistics, health policy and management, environmental health, and social and behavioral sciences).
+There is a diversity of professions in the MPH student body – approximately 50 percent of full-time MPH students are physicians or med students, and 10 percent are clinicians (e.g. nurses, dentists, pharmacists, etc.), with the remaining 40 percent from a variety of professions such as policy analysts, engineers, research assistants, lawyers, teachers, peace corps volunteers, case managers, computer system specialists, etc. Students come into the program highly motivated to protect the public’s health and are required to complete coursework in the five core public health areas (epidemiology, biostatistics, health policy and management, environmental health, and social and behavioral sciences).

 Can research or lab activity fulfill a practicum requirement?